 We focused on this area due to the significant carrying value of the vessels and the judgement inherent in the assessment of indicators of impairment.
-How our audit addressed the Key Audit Matter

 We evaluated and challenged management's assessment of indicators of impairment and the process by which this was performed.
 We assessed management's accounting policy against US GAAP and obtained explanations from management as to how the specific requirements of the standards, in particular ASC 360, were met.
 We also assessed the consistency year on year of the application of the accounting policy.